-In the case of the Transaction, title to the assets is transferred, in the case of English, Welsh and Northern Irish assets by means of an equitable assignment and, in the case of Scottish assets, by a transfer of the beneficial interest only.

-The legal opinions from Allen & Overy, CMS and Cleaver, Fulton and Rankin collectively confirm that an equitable assignment and a Scottish assignment of the beneficial interest meets the definition of "true sale" outlined above
+In the case of the Transaction, title to the assets is transferred, in the case of English and Scottish assets by means of an equitable assignment and, in the case of Scottish assets, by a transfer of the beneficial interest only.
+The legal opinion from Allen & Overy and Shepherd and Wedderburn confirms that an equitable assignment and a Scottish assignation meets the definition of "true sale" outlined above.

-In the case of Nationwide, a United Kingdom building society with the near totality of its business in the United Kingdom selling mortgages secured solely on property in the United Kingdom, the COMI is without meaningful doubt the United Kingdom.
+In the case of Bank of Scotland, a United Kingdom Bank with the near totality of its business in the United Kingdom providing inter alia retail banking services in the United Kingdom, the COMI is without meaningful doubt the United Kingdom.